cosmiconfig/cosmiconfig/README.md

 The function `cosmiconfig()` searches for a configuration object and returns a Promise, which resolves with an object containing the information you're looking for.

-So let's say `var yourModuleName = 'goldengrahams'` — here's how cosmiconfig will work:
+So let's say `const yourModuleName = 'goldengrahams'` — here's how cosmiconfig will work:

 - Starting from `process.cwd()` (or some other directory defined by the `searchPath` argument to `load()`), it looks for configuration objects in three places, in this order:
   1. A `goldengrahams` property in a `package.json` file (or some other property defined by `options.packageProp`);